 Iraqi Transportation Law does not regulate the arrest of ships in specific.
-Therefore, the general legal principles of precautionary attachment stipulated for in the Iraqi Law of Civil Procedures will apply to the arrest of ships in Iraq.
-According to this Law, a creditor will have the right to attach the assets of his debtor if he succeeds in proving that he has a credible claim against the defendant and has a legitimate fear that the defendant might dissipate his assets.
-The arrest application is normally submitted to the Court of First Instance.
+Therefore, the general legal principles of precautionary attachment stipulated within the Iraqi Law of Civil Procedures will apply to the arrest of ships in Iraq.
+According to this Law, a creditor will have the right to attach the assets of his debtor if he succeeds in proving that he has a credible claim against the defendant and has a legitimate indication that the defendant might dissipate his assets.
+The arrest application is normally submitted to the First Instance Court.
 The court will consider the application on a prima facie basis and the arrest order will be issued in chambers on an ex-parte basis.